Cost Guide

 £20,000 (repeat offence)

 The maths is simple.
-A Right to Rent costs a maximum of £0.
-The fine for not having one can be £20,000 (repeat offence) — plus the loss of Section 21 eviction rights (for some certificates), the cost of emergency remediation, and the reputational damage of a prosecution.
+A Right to Rent Check costs a maximum of £0.
+Non-compliance can bring fines of up to £20,000, plus the loss of Section 21 eviction rights (for some certificates), the cost of emergency remediation, and the reputational damage of a prosecution.

-Track Right to Rent costs across your portfolio
+Track Right to Rent renewal dates for free

 Free for your first property.
 No credit card required.

-How much does a Right to Rent cost in 2026?
+How much does a Right to Rent Check cost in 2026?

-Is a Right to Rent tax deductible for landlords?
+Is a Right to Rent Check tax deductible for landlords?